OCF SPECIFICATION 1.3

 Individual files included in above single .zip package:

-This specifies the OIC core architecture, interfaces, protocols and services to enable OIC profiles implementation for Internet of Things (IoT) usages and ecosystems.
-The OIC architecture is based on the Resource Oriented Architecture design principles.
-A resource model to define resources is described in detail.
-Additional functional interactions (Endpoint and Resource Discovery, Advertisement, Monitoring and Maintenance) and necessary resources for the same are specified.
-Different vertical specifications use the definitions and models defined in this document.
+This specifies the OCF core architecture, core features, and protocols to enable OCF profiles implementation for Internet of Things (IoT) usages and ecosystems.
+The OCF architecture is based on the Resource Orientated REST architectural style.
+OCF Framework of core features is described and a resource model to construct resource instance is defined in detail.
+Additional functional interactions (CRUDN, Messaging, Discovery, Monitoring, and Maintenance) and necessary resources for transaction are specified.
+Various vertical specifications (e.g., Smart Home or Healthcare) use the models and procedures defined in this document.

-This specifies a base resource schema for all OIC resources and a set of resources that are on built on the base schema that may be exposed by OIC Devices.
-The Resource specification uses RAML as a specification language for the APIs exposed by the resources and JSON Schemas as payload definitions for the resource representations.
-These resources support modeling of the key Use Cases including: Device Control, Notification, Environment Sensing and Control, Energy Management and Energy Saving.
+The Resource Type specification specifies a base resource schema for all OCF resources and a set of resources that are built on this base schema that may be exposed by OCF Devices.
+The Resource specification uses RAML as a specification language for the APIs exposed by the resources and JSON schemas as payload definitions for the resource representations; the specification further provides these resource definitions using Swagger2.0.
+These resources enable modeling of key Use Cases including: Device Control, Notification, Environment Sensing and Control, Energy Management and Energy Saving.

 Please visit the members-only website for more plugfest event details and access to the certification-related documents.